Watershed Management Certificate (WSMC)

 • Erich Hester, CEE

-• Kevin McGuire (coordinator), VWRRC/FREC
+• Kevin McGuire (coordinator), VWRRC

 • Steve Hankey, UAP